 Size of prep area: The prep areas are versatile; for example, the counters on the two cold stations or the placement of cutting boards around the various side tables.
 Adding sheet trays on the hot line station (before it’s fired up, of course!) also adds extra space.

-Turning up the heat: The kitchen is a powerhouse sporting a Garland Sunfire 10 burner gas stove with a double oven, a two foot grill, and double basket fryers times two (one fryer for savory items, like the empanadas, and the other for sweet items, like the churros and plantains).
+Turning up the heat: The kitchen is a powerhouse sporting a Garland Sunfire 10 burner gas stove with a double oven, a two foot grill, and double basket fryers times two check these out here (one fryer for savory items, like the empanadas, and the other for sweet items, like the churros and plantains).

 There’s an Imperial double stack convection oven on the far side of the kitchen which is used mostly for baked desserts.